 Country Cottage Meets Farmhouse

 A rustic, cottage style is another variation on the farmhouse theme.
 While it leans toward traditional there is more room for frills and personal touches.
-Ruffled curtains, tea towel accents and decorative dishware are common.
-Feature setting the cottage style apart include:
+Ruffled curtains, tea towel accents, and decorative dishware are common.
+Features setting the cottage style apart include: